michaesb/Solar_system_simulation/README.md

 ##COMPUTATIONAL PHYSICS PROJECT 3

 This is a computational project in FYS-3150/4150 at UIO.
 In this project we will look at a model of the solar system using Velocity Verlet algorithm.
+The data used in the initial condition of planet objects was been taken from the NASA site http://ssd.jpl.nasa.gov/horizons.cgi#top the 29th of November of 2019.
+Changes in data are possible

 ## Getting Started